 The Rite of Christian Initiation of Adults (hereafter referred to as the RCIA) is a process through which new Christians are gradually incorporated into the People of God.
-Various Church documents hold up the RCIA as the model for all catechesis.167 enlighten the questions at hand.
+Various Church documents hold up the RCIA as the model for all catechesis.

-^{167.} General Directory for Catechesis, 67.
+167. General Directory for Catechesis, 67.

-Therefore, I will examine this process and explore what it might have to offer to following:
+Therefore, I will examine this process and explore what it might have to offer to enlighten the questions at hand.

-The characteristics of the initiatory catechesis offered through the RCIA are the
+The characteristics of the initiatory catechesis offered through the RCIA are the following:

 - 1. It is a comprehensive and systematic formation in the faith . . . a vital deepening of the mystery of Christ. - 2.
 This comprehensive formation includes more than instruction: it is an apprenticeship of the entire Christian life, it is a "complete Christian initiation", which promotes an authentic following of Christ, focused on his Person; it implies education in knowledge of the faith and in the life of faith. - 3.
-It is a basic and essential formation, centered on what constitutes the nucleus of Christian experience.168 as having four dimensions:
+It is a basic and essential formation, centered on what constitutes the nucleus of Christian experience.

-In paragraph 75 of the ritual text169 of the RCIA, the catechumenate is described
+In paragraph 75 of the ritual text of the RCIA, the catechumenate is described as having four dimensions:

-- 1. It is gradual and complete in its coverage . . . and solidly supported by celebrations of the word.
-170 - 2.
-The candidates become familiar with the way of life and are helped by the example and support of sponsors, godparents and the entire community, and their conversion to Christ is deepened.171 - 3.
-The Church celebrates rituals which mark significant steps on the journey, and strengthen the candidates.172 - 4.
-The candidates are apprenticed into the apostolic work of the community, learning how to collaborate with others and participate in the mission by witness and word.173
+- 1. It is gradual and complete in its coverage . . . and solidly supported by celebrations of the word. $^{170}$ - 2.
+The candidates become familiar with the way of life and are helped by the example and support of sponsors, godparents and the entire community, and their conversion to Christ is deepened. - 3.
+The Church celebrates rituals which mark significant steps on the journey, and strengthen the candidates. - 4.
+The candidates are apprenticed into the apostolic work of the community, learning how to collaborate with others and participate in the mission by witness and word.